flutter/website/src/content/codelabs/index.md

   common questions about the tool Dialogflow.
 End users can interact with the text interface or stream a voice interaction via the built-in microphone of a mobile device.

-* [Introduction to Flame with Flutter][]<br>
-  Build a Breakout clone using the Flame 2D game engine and embed it in a Flutter wrapper.
-You will use Flame's Effects to animate and remove components, along with the `google_fonts` and `flutter_animate` packages, to make the whole game look well designed.

 * [Using FFI in a Flutter plugin][]<br>
   Learn how to use Dart's FFI (foreign function interface)